 It’s a crystal for all matters of the heart; both emotional as well as physical.

-It’s also known to assist with all matter of fertility and the menstrual cycle.
-I even include in my very popular fertility combo.
+It’s also known to assist with all matters of fertility and the menstrual cycle.
+I even include it in my very popular fertility combo.

 This is also a stone for beauty often used in baths and facials.
 Brings about a glowy, more youthful skin tone.
 I pop a tumbled stone into my facial moisturizer and also use rose quartz facial discs for my facial.
 Alternately, you can find a rose quartz roller to stimulate blood flow to your complexion.